CSVdB/PACT-code/README.md

 - Replace dropdowns by a separate page with icons
 - Replace "amount" by "duration" in CoachWorkout, remove past CoachWorkouts, and title with difficulty level (beginner-intermediary-expert-`all_levels`)

+Notes:
+- Differences with Strava:
+  * Focus on habit formation: Add goals and streaks
+  * Set up challenges, e.g. jog 2x/w for 4 weeks in a row.
+We can define one challenge each month to be central, app-wide.

 # Later